jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 # Software Engineers as Orchestrators

-I absolutely believe future software engineers will spend less time programming and more time specifying intent.
+I believe future software engineers will spend less time programming and more time specifying intent.

 Programming itself was never the point.
 [Solving customer problems](https://jhumelsine.github.io/2023/08/26/problem-solvers.html) was always the point.